-Brooks Richey is a writer, marketing and UX and brand strategist who works with major corporations and groups in developing influencing communications and strategic media messaging across different platforms including advertising, web applications, mobile and earned media.
+Brooks Richey is a writer, author, branding consultant and content strategist who works with major corporations and organizations to develop influencing communications and strategic content across platforms including advertising, web applications, software applications and earned media.

-Brooks has worked for major advertising firms including Ogilvy & Mather, Ross Roy/Omnicom and UniWorld as well as starting his own marketing firm Adhocracy in 2001.
-As a writer and creative director, he’s created and produced major advertising campaigns including for Switchboard.com, MCI, Macho Products The Sports Authority, Reebok, Gatorade and Builders’ Square with comedian Tim Allen.
+Brooks began his career working for major advertising firms including Ogilvy & Mather, Ross Roy/BBDO and UniWorld as well as starting his own firm in 2001.
+As a writer and creative director, he’s created and produced major campaigns that include Macho Products, Gatorade and Builders’ Square with comedian Tim Allen.

-As creative and technology lead at Adhocracy, Brooks has over 7 years experience in web application development and user experience expertise gained during his design and management of web applications for companies including Best Buy, Eddie Bauer and The Limited Brands.
+As creative and technology lead at Adhocracy, Brooks has over 7+ years experience in web application development and user experience expertise and product design gained during his creation, design and management of a retail version of “LinkedIn” for companies including Best Buy, Eddie Bauer and The Limited Brands.
 As a UX consultant for Comcast, he worked on the content development and information architecture behind the company’s X1 Entertainment Platform as well as the native mobile app and web experiences for Xfinity Home and its related IOT products.

 Brooks currently consults on product design and messaging for technology firms and is author of the book Does This News Make Me Look Fat?